Azure/azure-kusto-labs/k8s-container-log-analytics/fluent-bit/README.md

 For more information, visit https://fluentbit.io/

-We will be leveraging Fluent-Bit v1.3.11 in this lab.

 # 2. Hands-on-labs
 Two hands on labs are featured that cover log collection, basic parsing, and forwarding with Fluent Bit from Kubernetes pods to Azure Data Explorer, ingestion into a structured format and some log analytics with Kusto Query Language.

-Lab 1 covers Kubernetes logs, and lab 2 covers application logs.
+- Lab 1 covers Kubernetes logs,
+and
+- Lab 2 covers application logs

+We will be leveraging Fluent-Bit v1.3.11 in this lab.

 # 3. Pre-requisites
 1. An Azure subscription with about $100 in credit